cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   allows for the privacy-preserving computation of a variety aggregate statistics.
 Each input is split into a sequence of additive input shares and distributed among the aggregation servers.
 Each server then adds up its inputs shares locally.
-Finally, the output is obtained by combining locally aggregated shares.
-Prio also specifies a multi-party computation for verifying the validity of the input shares, where validity is defined by an arithmetic circuit.
+Finally, the output is obtained by combining the servers' local output shares.
+Prio also specifies a multi-party computation for verifying the validity of the input shares, where validity is defined by an arithmetic circuit evaluated over the input.

   In {{prio3}} we describe `prio3`, a VDAF that permits the same uses cases as the original Prio protocol, but which is based on cryptographic techniques introduced later in [BBCGGI19] that result in significant performance gains.

 * More recently, Boneh et al. [BBCGGI21] described a protocol for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
-Each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
+In this setting, each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
 The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) [GI14] that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
 As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
 The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.

   In {{hits}} we describe a VDAF called `hits` that captures this functionality.

-The remainder of this document is structured as follows. {{overview}} gives a brief overview of VDAFs and the environment in which they are expected to run;
+The remainder of this document is organized as follows. {{overview}} gives a brief overview of VDAFs and the environment in which they are expected to run;
 {{vdaf}} specifies the syntax for VDAFs; {{prio3}} describes `prio3`; {{hits}}
 describes `hits`; and {{security}} enumerates the security considerations for